ECF/bndtools.grpc/README.md

 To try this out in your local copy of Eclipse bndtools 5+ all that's needed is to setup this repo as a workspace template (via Window->Preferences->Bndtools->Workspace Templates) with new Github Repository:   '''ECF/bndtools.grpc'''

-Once a new bndtools workspace is created with this template, and the org.eclipse.ecf.bndtools.grpc.test project is in the new workspace, the generator with run automatically (if Eclipse's auto-build is on) resulting in the following classes (see under java classes generated under org.eclipse.ecf.bndtools.grpc.test/src-gen).
+Once a new bndtools workspace is created with the org.eclipse.ecf.bndtools.grpc.test project in the new workspace, the GrpcGenerator 2ill run automatically as part of the build (assuming Eclipse's auto-build is on) resulting in the following classes in org.eclipse.ecf.bndtools.grpc.test/src-gen

 ![Screenshot](screenshot.png)

+Without any other coding, this generated service may then be used to create an OSGi Remote Service by using the '''ECF gRPC Remote Service Provider''' which is the gRPC distrubtion provider for ECF's implementation of the [OSGi Remote Services standard](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html).
+A remote service example with the health.proto generated service exists [here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples).